 What Is Acromegaly?

-Acromegaly is a rare disease that affects about 50-70 out of every million people in the U.S. The term "acromegaly" comes from the Greek words "acro" (extremities) and "megaly" (enlargement).
+Acromegaly is a rare disease.
+In fact, it's not known exactly how many people in the United States have it.
+Worldwide, it's believed that 60 out of every million people are affected by acromegaly.
+Yet, recent studies suggest the numbers might be as high as 115 to 295 out of every million people.
+The term "acromegaly" comes from the Greek words "acro" (extremities) and "megaly" (enlargement).
 As the name suggests, acromegaly can be recognized by abnormal growth of the hands and feet, as well as other signs such as enlargement of the facial features.
 However, acromegaly also involves changes in the way the body functions.
 Over time these changes can cause complications that can be life threatening.
 These health risks make it important to attain and maintain control of the condition once it has been diagnosed.

-Acromegaly is different than gigantism, although both conditions can have a similar cause.
+Acromegaly is different from gigantism, although both conditions can have a similar cause.
 Acromegaly occurs in adulthood, when the long bones of the legs and arms have stopped growing.

 What Is Gigantism?